redoomed1/privacyguides.org/docs/passwords.md

 ![KeePassDX logo](assets/img/password-management/keepassdx.svg){ align=right }

-**KeePassDX** is a lightweight password manager for Android; it allows for editing encrypted data in a single file in KeePass format and can fill in the forms in a secure way.
+**KeePassDX** is a lightweight password manager for Android; it allows for editing encrypted data in a single file in KeePass format and can fill in forms in a secure way.
 [Contributor Pro](https://play.google.com/store/apps/details?id=com.kunzisoft.keepass.pro) allows unlocking cosmetic content and non-standard protocol features, but more importantly, it helps and encourages development.

 [:octicons-home-16: Homepage](https://keepassdx.com){ .md-button .md-button--primary }
 [:octicons-info-16:](https://github.com/Kunzisoft/KeePassDX/wiki){ .card-link title=Documentation}